 Existing capped drawdown clients

 Capped drawdown is no longer available for new clients.
-But if they were in capped drawdown before 6 April 2015 they can transfer their existing capped drawdown arrangements into an equivalent new arrangement (or convert it to flexi-access drawdown) on the Pension Portfolio and stay in it as long as they don't exceed GAD limits.
+But if they were in capped drawdown before 6 April 2015 they can transfer their existing capped drawdown arrangements into an equivalent new arrangement on the Pension Portfolio and stay in it as long as they don't exceed GAD limits.
 If clients go over these limits they'll automatically move into flexi-access drawdown which will trigger the money purchase annual allowance.
 Self-Select phased drawdown is not available to capped drawdown clients.
+They can also transfer existing capped drawdown funds to Aviva and convert them to flexi-access drawdown on the way.

 Our Core and Choice options are designed to give you and your clients the flexibility to adapt their Pension Portfolio as your client's circumstances change.